 For adult diaper pants, they have removable tabs on their side panels – similar to baby diapers – and they wrap around the hips for a snug fit.
-This makes it easier for the wearer or caregiver to adjust, put on and remove the diapers, while also preventing leakage at the same time.
+This makes it easier for the wearer or caregiver to adjust, put on and remove the diapers, while also providing leakage protection at the same time.

 Adult pull-ups, on the other hand, will look more like your normal underwear.
 For some pull-ups, you can remove them by tearing the material at the sides.
 However, for most pull-ups, you’ll have to remove them via the legs – the way you do for your pants.

 Unlike adult diaper pants, pull-ups do not have refastenable tabs at the side.
 This means that once you tear it apart, you cannot wear it again.

 Which product should I opt for?

 Wondering how to choose between adult diaper pants and adult pull-ups?

 The wise choice to make would be to assess the user’s preferences and needs.
 The degree of incontinence is an extremely huge factor that can influence which product suits the user best.

 For those who are facing mild incontinence, adult pull-ups can be a helpful and convenient way to help them control the light leakage.
 They also fall on the discreet side, and are lighter in weight and smaller in size.